-The World Cup tournament, held by FIFA, is the “world’s most widely viewed sporting event“.
-Every four years, 32 national teams compete in 64 matches to win the claim of the best soccer team in the world.
-The 2018 World Cup will take place in Russia from June 14 to July 15, 2018.
+The World Cup is the “world’s most widely viewed sporting event” and takes place every four years to determine the world champion.
+The World Cup is held by FIFA, and the 2018 tournament will take place in Russia from June 14 to July 15, 2018.

 World Cup Facts

-Here are 18 little-known World Cup facts to get you into the soccer spirit for the 2018 World Cup in Russia:
+Here is a list of 18 interesting World Cup facts to get you into the soccer spirit for the 2018 World Cup in Russia:

 - The World Cup in 2018 will mark the first time Russia has ever hosted this event and their 11th World Cup appearance.
 Their highest finish was 4th place in 1966.

 - An astounding 3.2 billion people (almost half of the world’s population) tuned in to watch the 2014 World Cup.

 - The World Cup has been played 20 times, Brazil holds the most titles with five.
 Italy and Germany are close behind with four each.